The whole thing is a scam, says variable rate mortgage holder on interest hike

 “In my case, I’m going to challenge this mortgage because I think the whole thing is a scam.”

-Bertus Cornelius, a 50-year-old accountant who lives in South Wimbledon, London, has seen his mortgage payments triple in the last three months.
+A 50-year-old accountant who lives in South Wimbledon, London and wished to remain anonymous, has seen his mortgage payments triple in the last three months.

-For the last five years, Mr Cornelius said he had been on a fixed-rate mortgage, which he came off about two months ago in favour of a variable rate.
+For the last five years, he said he had been on a fixed-rate mortgage, which he came off about two months ago in favour of a variable rate.

-“I gambled a bit, I work in financial services, and I thought interest rates were actually going to go down, so I went on a variable rate,” Mr Cornelius told the PA news agency.
+“I gambled a bit, I work in financial services, and I thought interest rates were actually going to go down, so I went on a variable rate,” he told PA.

 “The conclusion of that is my rates gone from 1.7% to 5.1% on a very modest terraced house in South Wimbledon.